 Effective Date: the date of the Contract.

 Fees: the fees payable by the Customer to MUSO for the Services, as set out in the Order.

-MUSO: MUSO TNT Ltd, a company incorporated and registered in England and Wales with company number 07351174 whose registered office is at 64 New Cavendish Street, London, W1G 8TB.
+MUSO: MUSO TNT Ltd, a company incorporated and registered in England and Wales with company number 07351174 whose registered office is at 71-75 Shelton Street, Covent Garden, London, WC2H 9JQ, UK.

 Order: the Customer’s order for the Services as set out on the Customer’s completed MUSO order form, whether such order form is in online or paper form.

 Service Levels: the service levels and response times set out in the Schedule.

 Services: the anti-piracy services and self-service dashboard provided by MUSO to the Customer under the Contract, as set out in the Order.